oracle-livelabs/pts/ai-agentics/lab3/lab3.md

 ## Introduction

-Run the and test the application.
-The application run with a GUI front end that takes accepts a user question.
-The agent then tries to resolve the question with using all the tools available to it based on the agent initialiation role (prompt template).
-The agent interfaces with the given LLM to give the best possible answer.
+Run and test the application.
+It features a GUI front end that accepts user questions.
+The agent processes the input using all available tools, guided by its initialization role defined in the prompt template.
+It interacts with the specified LLM to generate the most accurate and relevant response.

+For keeping the resouce usage in limit we have restricted the agent max iteration to 15.
+In case the question timesout or give error on max limits, you re-run the same question again or rephrase the question.

 Estimated Time: 15 min